 (NEVER use a towel or facecloth or toilet paper or any other piece of clothing, to dry tattoo.
 They all have fibres that can be wiped into the fresh tattoo that can cause it to get irritated.)

-Wait a minimum of 6 hours before applying your lotion (non-scented white lotion, or whatever the Staff at Dark Hour Ink have provided you with 2-3 times a day, until healed, peeled, and all taken care of. when applying lotion , only use enough to moisten and NOT saturate.
-Too much aftercare will cause red itchy bumps.)
+Wait a minimum of 6 hours before applying your lotion (non-scented white lotion or 2-3 times a day, until healed, peeled, and all taken care of. when applying lotion , only use enough to moisten and NOT saturate)